Signaletic operads: Signaletic operads

 \begin{proposition}[\cite{Loday-dialgebras}] Two syntax trees on~$\{\op{l}, \op{r}\}$ with the same arity represent the same operation in the diassociative operad if and only if they have the same destination. \end{proposition}

-Consider now the dual duplicial operad.
+Consider now the dual duplicial operad~$\Dupdual$.
 We observe that its relations are also compatible with the destination.
-The difference is that a syntax tree vanishes if some signal outside the route of the car does not point towards this route:
+The difference is that a syntax tree, regarded as an element of~$\Dupdual$, vanishes if some signal outside the route of the car does not point towards this route: